Exporting data from the RateIt Portal

 Here's a step by step guide to show you how:

-- Select your preferred data criteria using the grey Ratings dropdown menu
+2. Select your preferred data criteria using the Filters on the left panel

-- Click the Export to CSV button towards the right of the screen
+3. Click the Export button towards the upper right corner of the screen

-- Our system will then email you a link to download your CSV export
+4. The system will then email you a link to download your CSV export.

 Note: The exporter will export the data based on the criteria you currently have active at the time of exporting.